Due Date, Submitting Your Work, Grading

 - Define an abstract class called

-.- The class should have exactly one constructor method that is defined in terms of three parameters.
+TaxedMenuItemthat extendsMenuItem.- The class should have exactly one constructor method that is defined in terms of three parameters.

 The first parameter should be of type

-.
+double.
+(Its value represents the weight of an item measured in grams.)
+The second parameter should be of typedouble.
+(Its value represents the item's price per gram measured in cents.)
+The third parameter should be of typedouble.
 (Its value should be greater than 1 and represents the item's tax rate.) - The constructor method should call the constructor method of the

-class. - The class should override the
+MenuItemclass. - The class should override the

-method multiplied by the object's tax rate. - The class should have a
+pricemethod.
+The value returned should be the value returned by theMenuItemclass'spricemethod multiplied by the object's tax rate. - The class should have a

-instance variable that holds the value of the object's tax rate.
+private finalinstance variable that holds the value of the object's tax rate.

 - The class should have exactly one constructor method that is defined in terms of three parameters.